 - Withdrawal from All Classes

-Only with approval by the Program Director may students withdraw from any or all classes after the self-withdrawal deadline.
+Only with approval by the Program Director may students withdraw from any or all classes after the self-withdrawal deadline, and is permitted only for nonacademic reasons that prevent course completion.
 Graduate School of Business students who stop attending classes without the Program Director’s approval will receive F’s in all courses.
 Because of the lockstep nature of the many graduate School of Business cohort-based programs, withdrawal from selected classes will not be approved.